-York Suburban High senior Savion Harrison is a force on both sides of the football for the Trojans.
-ROB ROSE, @robrosesports
+York Suburban senior Savion Harrison a dominant force on both sides of the football

 Through two games, Savion Harrison has been the top rusher in the York-Adams League — and running back might not even be his best position.